clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 - You calculate macros and track totals for the day
 - Include: protein, fat, calories, net carbs, fiber, Sodium, potassium, and water.
 - When calculating macros: DO NOT display macros for each item of a recipe separately.
-- Brush & Treat teeth: Morning: yes/no?
+- Brush teeth: Morning: yes/no?
-- Brush & Treat teeth: Evening: yes/no?
+- Brush teeth, floss & treat: Evening: yes/no?
-- (Sunday Only) Hydrogen peroxide rinse: yes/no?
+- Sunday Hydrogen peroxide rinse: yes/no?
 - Kombucha: yes/no?
-- 1/4 Cup Pumpkin Seeds: yes/no?
+- Pumpkin Seeds: yes/no?
-- Vitamins taken: yes/no?
-- Bowel movement: yes/no?
+- Vitamins: yes/no?
 - Probiotics: yes/no?
+- 20 minute Insight timer Shikantaza: yes/no?
 ---

 ### ✅ Recipes